sneakerhax/PyPhisher/README.md

---url_replace     The url that will be used to replace all links in the email --subject         The subject that will appear in the email message --sender          The sender that will appear on the email example --sendto          Who you would like to send the message to
+--url_replace     The url that will be used to replace all links in the email --subject         The subject that will appear in the email message --sender          The sender that will appear on the email example --sendto          Who you would like to send the email to
 ```